max0x7ba/atomic_queue/README.md

 ## Lock-free guarantees
 *Conceptually*, a `push` or `pop` operation does two atomic steps:

 1. Atomically and exclusively claims the queue slot index to store/load an element to/from.
 That's producers incrementing `head` index, consumers incrementing `tail` index.
+Each slot is accessed by one producer and one consumer threads only.
 2. Atomically store/load the element into/from the slot.
-Producers storing into a slot change its state to be non-`NIL`, consumers loading from a slot change its state to be `NIL`.
+Producer storing into a slot changes its state to be non-`NIL`, consumer loading from a slot changes its state to be `NIL`.
+The slot is a spinlock for its one producer and one consumer threads.

 These queues anticipate that a thread doing `push` or `pop` may complete step 1 and then be preempted before completing step 2.